Shaanxi History Museum

 Shaanxi History Museum, which is located to the northwest of the Giant Wild Goose Pagoda in the ancient city Xi'an, in the Shaanxi province of China, is one of the first huge state museums with modern facilities in China and one of the largest.
-The museum houses over 370,000 items, including murals, paintings, pottery, coins, as well as bronze, gold, and silver objects.
-The modern museum was built between 1983 and 2001 and its appearance recalls the architectural style of the Tang dynasty.
+The museum houses 1,725,754 objects or sets (2021), including murals, paintings, pottery, coins, as well as bronze, gold, and silver objects.
+Planning for the modern museum began in 1983, and it was completed and opened on 20 June 1991.
+Its appearance recalls the architectural style of the Tang dynasty.